 Amlodipine besylate tablets are indicated for the treatment of confirmed or suspected vasospastic angina.
 Amlodipine besylate tablets may be used as monotherapy or in combination with other antianginal agents.

 Angiographically Documented CAD

-In patients with recently documented CAD by angiography and without heart failure or an ejection fraction <40%, Amlodipine besylate tablets, USP are indicated to reduce the risk of hospitalization for angina and to reduce the risk of a coronary revascularization procedure.
+In patients with recently documented CAD by angiography and without heart failure or an ejection fraction <40%, Amlodipine besylate tablets are indicated to reduce the risk of hospitalization for angina and to reduce the risk of a coronary revascularization procedure.

 Amlodipine Dosage and Administration

 Small, fragile, or elderly patients, or patients with hepatic insufficiency may be started on 2.5 mg once daily and this dose may be used when adding Amlodipine besylate tablet to other antihypertensive therapy.